nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_filingComments.md

   </tr>
 </table>

-Where a 'Test group' has been filed the value should match the code from the 'Test group header' resource.
+Where a 'Test group' or 'Test result' has been filed the value should match the code from the 'Test group header' or 'Test result' resource respectively.

 ### comment ###